altocodenl/cell/readme.md

    - Building is like writing
       - Global communication
       - Tool of thought
       - Creating artifacts that stand on their own.
+System building is building a representation.
    - Understanding is the key to building
-      - Understanding as having a good representation of the system.
+      - Understanding is building a representation of the system.
-      - Systems as representations.
+      - Outline of a theory of complexity defined against difficulty of understanding.
    - Understanding can be easier by removing the five obstacles
       - Low-noise way to look at data: fourdata.
 Compare to yaml, json, csv.
 Relate to autopoiesis in that the paths don't point to the data, they are the data.
       - Unified dataspace.
 Relate to the web.